 }

-Finally, the rendered pixels are read and hashed:
+Finally, the rendered image is read back and converted to a hash:

 const pixels = new Uint8Array(canvas.width * canvas.height * 4);